 These prices are based on the 2013 Canadian Veterinary Medical Association Cost of Care survey and represents the national average.

-Annual Cost for Caring for a Puppy or Dog:
+Annual Cost for Caring for a Dog:

-Annual Cost for Caring for a Kitten or Cat:
+Annual Cost of Caring for a Cat:

 Some things to consider: